sidharthmrao/Chess_AI_Bot/README.md

 # Chess_AI_Bot
-An AI that can play chess as black or white against a Human or another AI.
+An AI that can play chess against another AI or a Human